 "A newborn puppy is not able to regulate its body temperature very well."

 A newborn puppy is not able to regulate its body temperature very well.
 As long as the puppies stay near their mother, the room temperature is not too critical.
-However, if they are not with their mother, the room temperature should be 85º-90ºF (29.4º-32.2ºC).
+However, if they are not with their mother, the room temperature should be 85-90ºF (29.4-32.2ºC).
 To avoid any chance of hypo- or hyperthermia (chilling or overheating), the newborns should be kept inside the house if possible.

-For further information about care of the puppies, see our handouts "Breeding 6 - Rearing Puppies and Care of Mother" and "Breeding 7 - The Growing Puppy, lactation and weaning", and "Breeding 8 - Finding Homes for the puppies and vaccinations".
+For further information about care of the puppies, see our handouts "Breeding for Dog Owners - Caring for Newborn Puppies" and "Raising Puppies".
 Other handouts in this series contain further information about intestinal parasites, infectious diseases and vaccinations.
 Your veterinarian can provide you with this information and give you specific advice that relates to your circumstances.